Patrol: Tesla Autopilot driver was watching movie, crashed

 ZEBULON, N.C.
-(AP) — A Tesla driver, whose car was on Autopilot mode, was watching a movie on his phone when he crashed into a sheriff’s deputy car, the North Carolina State Highway Patrol said.
+(AP) — A Tesla driver, whose car was on Autopilot mode, was watching a movie on his phone when he crashed into a sheriff’s deputy’s car, the North Carolina State Highway Patrol said.

 A state trooper and a Nash County deputy on Wednesday were on the side of U.S. Highway 64 and responding to a previous crash when the Tesla slammed into the deputy’s cruiser, news outlets reported.
 The cruiser hit the trooper’s car, pushing the two officers to the ground, the patrol said.
 No one was hurt.